kenprice/json-tables/README.md

 ## Notes

 Work in progress!
-See docs for example schema and basic API docs.
+See `/docs` for example schema and basic API docs, and see `CHANGELOG.md` for the latest changes.